 Descending from Dunkery you soon arrive at Exford Common which is about 2 miles from Exford itself.
 Logistical Leslie will transport you there where you have the choice of the rather swanky White Horse Inn or the Crown Hotel.

 Stage 8 - Exford Common to Great Vintcombe.

-From Exford Common we follow the course of the Exe Valley traversing the moor until it crosses the river on a bridge then following the river to it's source before dropping down to the B3358 road at Great Vintcombe beyond Simondsbath.
+From Exford Common we follow the course of the Exe Valley traversing the moor until it crosses the river on a bridge then following the river to it's source before dropping down to the B3358 road at Great Vintcombe beyond Simondsbath, a walk of about 9 miles.
 A lonely spot this and you have a few choices for rest and recreation.
-Simondsbath is the about 3 miles down the road towards Exford where you have the Exmoor Forest Hotel and the Simondsbath House Hotel or Challacombe is about 2.5 miles the other way where you will find the Black Venus Inn.
+Simondsbath is the about 3 miles back down the road towards Exford where you have the Exmoor Forest Hotel and the Simondsbath House Hotel or Challacombe is about 2.5 miles the other way where you will find the Black Venus Inn.

 If Challacombe be your choice then you be in Deben (Devon) my 'andsome and they do speak different down 'yer.

 Stage 9 - Great Vintcombe to West Buckland.